uberall/website-widgets-spa-integration-example/README.md

 - add your website-widgets-key and `locationId` to the [widgets component](https://github.com/uberall/website-widgets-spa-integration-example/blob/main/src/routes/RouteWithWebsiteWidgets.js)

-- install the packages with `npm install`
+- in the project directory, to install the packages, run `npm install`

-- In the project directory, run: `npm start`
+- in the project directory, to start the example app, run: `npm start`

 - Open [http://localhost:3000](http://localhost:3000) to view the example page in your browser.